-To quickly get started, click on a button below and choose to "open" the connection file to your desktop or other convenient location.
+To get started, click on a button below and save the connection file to your desktop or other convenient location.

 Both options connect to the same service but are optimised to be more responsive depending on your connection.

 You can save directly back to your University o: storage drive, ready for the next time you are on site or save to a memory stick on your PC.
 You will also be able to print either to your local printer or to University printers.